Contribution to age care costs

 About the DAP

 The Daily Accommodation Payment (DAP) is simply a refundable accommodation deposit (RAD) converted to a daily payment.
-You should know that a DAP payment is not refundable.
-For some people, the benefit is that the DAP might be an easier option than paying a lump sum up front.
+DAP payments are not refundable.
+The benefit of a DAP is that it might be an easier option than paying a lump sum up front.

-A Daily Accommodation Payment is calculated from a RAD by dividing the lump sum figure by 365 days.
-However, the RAD is first multiplied by the maximum permissible interest rate (MPIR).
+A Daily Accommodation Payment is calculated by multiplying the RAD by the maximum permissible interest rate (MPIR) and dividing the result by 365 days.

 It is calculated in the following way: